-Classification of mixtures for carcinogen shall be basically performed based on the available data of the individual ingredients of the mixture by using the concentration limits as described later).
+Classification of mixtures for carcinogen shall be basically performed based on the available data for each ingredient by using the concentration limits as described later.

 3.5.6.6 (1) Classification of mixtures when data are available for all ingredients or only for some ingredients of the mixture.
 (Method using the concentration limit)